-- (1) reviewed and discussed with management Amkor's audited consolidated financial statements for the year ended December 31, 2018; - (2) met with Amkor's internal auditors and independent registered public accounting firm, with and without management present, to discuss the results of their audits and the overall quality of the company's financial reporting, and the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 16.
-Communications with Audit Committees; and - (3) received the written disclosures and the letter from Amkor's independent registered public accounting firm required by the applicable requirements of the PCAOB, and has discussed with the independent registered public accounting firm such firm's independence.
+(1) reviewed and discussed with management Amkor's audited consolidated financial statements for the year ended December 31, 2019;

+- (2) met with Amkor's internal auditors and independent registered public accounting firm, with and without management present, to discuss the results of their audits and the overall quality of the Company's financial reporting, and the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB"); and - (3) received the written disclosures and the letter from Amkor's independent registered public accounting firm required by the applicable requirements of the PCAOB and discussed with the independent registered public accounting firm such firm's independence.
 The Audit Committee considered whether the provision of non-audit services by Amkor's independent registered public accounting firm is compatible with maintaining the independence of the independent registered public accounting firm.
 The Audit Committee concluded that the independent registered public accounting firm is independent from Amkor and its management.